dpeerlab/MaskRCNN_cell/README.md

 * Solution for segmenting batch and large images

-* Support training on custom dataset
+* Support for training on custom datasets